anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ### Var properties with initial values

 NOTE: this example is only possible for `var` properties due to the initialization rules for `let` properties.
+If the initializer expression contains side effects, then the side effect is not evaluated if passed in explicitly by a caller of the memberwise initializer.

 ```swift
 struct S {